johnofsydney/project0/README.md

 ### Common to all
 Create a 2D object containing all rows, columns and values.
 Use loops to create an HTML string of the object, which is rendered in the DOM using JQuery.
 Use JQuery click event to select clicked in cell.
+Count in 8 directions using loop and count until blank cell or opponents tile is detected.

 ### Tic Tac Toe
 Count to three in a straight line.